 Agile software development teams embrace change, accepting that requirements will evolve throughout a project.
-Agile practitioners understand that because requirements evolve over time that any early investment in detailed documentation will only be wasted.
-Instead practioners will do just enough initial requirements to identify their project scope, features or Epics , with a high level estimate, that’s it.
+Practitioners will do just enough initial requirements to identify their project scope, features or Epics , with a high level estimate, that’s it.
 During the iteration you can iterate requirements down to user stories and acceptance prior to the start of the next sprint

-Scrum suggests that you freeze the requirements for the current iteration to provide stability for the developers.
+Scrum suggests that you freeze the requirements for the current iteration, to provide stability for the developers.
 If you do this then any change to a requirement you’re currently implementing should be treated as just another new requirement.
 XP and DAD support changing requirements during the iteration , however the impact on the teams capacity would need to be refactored.
-And you may need to move some requirements to the next iteration to make room for new requirements.

 You just need enough detail to estimate the later requirements.
 It’s reasonable to associate an order-of-magnitude estimate with requirements further down on the stack, so you’ll need just enough information about the requirement to do exactly that.

 It isn’t clear how much the system will cost up front.
 As the requirements change the cost must also change.
 So what?
 The stakeholders have control over the budget, scope, and schedule and get concrete feedback on a regular basis.

 In this situation stakeholders don’t need an estimate up front because of the increased level of control which they have.

 Would you rather have a detailed, and very likely wrong, estimate up front or would you rather be in control and spend your money wisely?

 Stakeholders must be responsible for both making decisions and providing information in a timely manner.
 Without effective stakeholder involvement any software development is at risk, but agile teams are particularly at risk because they rely heavily on active stakeholder participation.